Azure/pixel_level_land_classification/geoaidsvm/setup.md

     - If you do not choose an "NC" VM size, you will likely encounter failures during model training later in this tutorial.
 1. Confirm your choices and buy the VM to begin deployment.

 Deployment will likely take 10-20 minutes to complete.
 When it has finished, a link to your VM should be added to your dashboard in Azure Portal.
-(You can also find your VM by name using the search utility.)
+(You can also find your VM by name using the search utility in Azure Portal.)

 ## Access the Geo AI Data Science VM